-One of the fastest ways to learn is with the help of other people that have been there before and already gone down the paths you are about to traverse.
-However, you are not going to get the maximum results from this unless you have a willingness to listen to and learn from the people you are working with.
+Infusing yourself with the experience of others is one of the best ways to get ahead; it means working with others who have been where you are.
+I need to emphasize the importance of working with others and listening to the advice given by colleagues.
 Conversely, you will also need to be able to explain and defend your ideas.
-It is not easy to be able to defend a position while also examining the merits of opposing views, but developing this ability in yourself can help you progress much faster in your skill and therefore in your career.
+It is not easy to defend a position while examining the merits of opposing views, but developing this ability can help you progress much faster in your skill and, therefore, in your career.

 Are You Willing to Push Through the Most Annoying Problems?